 For additional information please visit our Maintenance page.

 Customizing.
 Here at CMB, we don’t believe in the “one-size-fits-all” mentality.
-All of our banjos and models are highly customizable- we can mix/match features and options to get you your dream banjo.
-We can do custom inlay designs, pegheads and neck sizes, reproductions and re-necks, restorations, and even partially completed components for you to finish.
+All of our banjos and models except the Brainjo and Jubilo are highly customizable- we can mix/match features and options to get you your dream banjo.
+We can do custom inlay designs, pegheads and neck sizes, reproductions and re-necks.
 Just give us a call or email to get started on your project.